grantsingleton/grantsingleton.github.io/README.md

-##
+## Summary

-This page is for writing about what I have learned or what I have worked on.
+I am a Computer Engineering Student at Texas A & M. I love to learn, and this page is for writing about what I have learned and what I have worked on.

 ## Projects